 And if cuckoo clocks aren’t your thing, there is a glassblowing workshop on site, as well as a shop selling Sternen glass.
 So as you can see, there’s plenty to do at this Black Forest Village resort!

 Take a boat trip on Titisee

-One of the towns we visited during our road trip through the Black Forest was Titisee.
-This is a small town that sits on the edge of a lake by the same name.
+One of the towns we visited during our road trip through the Black Forest was Titisee, a small town that sits on the edge of Lake Titisee.

-How much of this is true and how much is myth that has been embellished over the millenia, nobody knows.
+How much of this is true and how much is myth that has been embellished over the millennia, nobody knows.
 But regardless, it is a cool spot to visit!

 While we were in Titisee, we also ate at Café Seeblick, a relaxed cafe with an outdoor terrace and lake views.
 Here we tried their süßer Flammkuchen.
 This is a German-style thin crust pizza and we ordered the dessert version with apples, sultanas and cinnamon.
 This was my first time trying a sweet dessert pizza, and it won’t be my last!

 Hire a row boat in Schluchsee

 Another place we really enjoyed on our Black Forest road trip was the town of Schluchsee which sits on the edge of a lake by the same name.
 This is the largest lake in the Black Forest and also the highest reservoir in Germany.

 We enjoyed a leisurely stroll along the lakeside path, and that eventually led us to a boat rental area on the beach.
 There were row boats, paddle boats, electric boats – you name it!

 It was such a beautiful day and the water was so calm that we decided to take out a row boat.
 It was a really fun experience and a nice way to take in the scenery.
 I would highly recommend doing so for anyone visiting Schluchsee!